Learn what to do if you have an NSF hold on your payroll service.

 Once we receive the wire transfer, we will remove the hold within 1 business day.

-If the Principal Officer or Primary Principal is not available, or wire transfers are not an option for you, chat with us or call us at 866-729-2402 to request a link to pay with Versapay.
+If the Principal Officer or Primary Principal is not available, or wire transfers are not an option for you, contact us to request a link to pay with Versapay.

 We can't accept cash, checks, or Western Union for the balance due.